Learn Apache Spark and Scala Programming with Hadoop

-Though Hadoop had established itself in the market, there were certain limitations associated to it.
-In Hadoop, data was processed in various batches and therefore real time data analytics was not enabled with Hadoop.
+Though Hadoop had established itself in the market, there were certain limitations associated with it.
+In the case of Hadoop, data was processed in various batches and, therefore, real-time data analytics was not enabled with Hadoop.
 As an added component of Hadoop, Apache Spark allows real-time data analytics including data streaming.
-For this reason, Apache Spark is quite popular these days.
-The average salary of a data scientist who uses Apache Spark is around $100,000.
+For this reason, Apache Spark has become quite popular these days.
+The average salary of a data scientist who uses Apache Spark is around US$100,000.

 Apache Spark is a new processing engine which is part of the Apache Software Foundation that is powering the Big Data applications around the world.
 It is taking over from where Hadoop MapReduce gave up or from where MapReduce started finding it increasingly difficult to cope with the exacting needs of a fast-paced enterprise.

 Businesses today are struggling to find an edge and get new opportunities or practices that drive innovation and collaboration.
 Large amounts of unstructured data and the need for increased speed to fulfill the real-time analytics have made this technology a real alternative for Big Data computational exercises.
 So let’s begin with this Apache Spark Tutorial.

 Read about Apache Spark from Cloudera Spark Training and be an Apache Spark Specialist!

 Evolution of Apache Spark

 Before Spark, there was MapReduce which was used as a processing framework.
 Initially, Spark was started as one of the research projects in 2009 at UC Berkeley AMPLab.
 It was later open sourced in 2010.
 The major intention behind this project was to create a cluster management framework that supports various computing systems based on clusters.
 After its release to the market, Spark grew and moved to the Apache Software Foundation in 2013.
 Now, most of the organizations across the world have incorporated Apache Spark for empowering their Big Data applications.